The Role of Metabolism in the Regulation of Oocyte Development and Growth

 The GATOR complex: integrating developmental and metabolic signals in oogenesis

 Our work, as well as that of others, found that the GATOR2 complex activates TORC1 by opposing the TORC1–inhibitory activity of GATOR1.
-Intriguingly, computational analysis indicates that Mio and Seh1, as well as several other members of the GATOR2 complex, have structural features consistent with coatomer proteins and membrane-tethering complexes.
+Intriguingly, computational analysis indicates that the GATOR2 components Mio and Seh1, as well as several other members of the GATOR2 complex, have structural features consistent with coatomer proteins and membrane-tethering complexes.
 In line with the structural similarity to proteins that influence membrane curvature, we showed that three components of the GATOR2 complex, Mio, Seh1, and Wdr24, localize to the outer surface of lysosomes, the site of TORC1 regulation.
 However, how GATOR2 inhibits GATOR1 activity, thus allowing for the robust activation of TORC1, remains unknown.
 Additionally, the role of the GATOR1 and GATOR2 complexes in both the development and physiology of multicellular animals remains poorly defined.
-Over the past year, we used molecular, genetic, and cell-biological approaches to define the in vivo functions of the GATOR1 and GATOR2 complexes in the model organism Drosophila.
+Over the past year, we used molecular, genetic, and cell-biological approaches to define the in vivo functions of the GATOR1 and GATOR2 complexes in both Drosophila and mammals.
+Additionally, we examined how the regulation of metabolism during oogenesis by the GATOR1 complex impacts oocyte development and the maintenance of oocyte quality.

 The GATOR2 component Wdr59 promotes or inhibits TORC1 activity depending on cellular context.